ThinkDataEd/curriculum/docs/unit1/lesson3.md

 terms **variable** and **variability**.
 The word “variable” indicates that values vary.

 ###**Class Scribes:**
-:fontawesome-regular-pen-to-square:{title="Class Scribes"} One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
+One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.